ideas-be/CAMMM-Web-Tool/README.md

 # Currently working on:
-Snapping zoom and coordinates from one map to the other
+Snapping zoom and coordinates from one map to the other Keep working on Documentation - Styling Guide for map layers and Troubleshooting section

 ### Tips:
 <!-- mapbox.getZoom(); mapbox.getCenter(); FUNCTION TO GET THE ZOOM LEVEL AND CENTRAL COORDINATES VALUES -->